Better to drift than make plans

 Grit your teeth and carry on

-Nevertheless, there were also very unpleasant and exciting situations.
-We lost our anchor and chain in a bay, and another time we had to choose between the Medicane and the Meltemi.
-In this case, there was nothing left but to fight against the strong wind.
-It was precisely in this situation that we were happy with our ISLY, which was hardly impressed by the turbulence.
-In contrast to other sailors who unfortunately did not make it and had to sail back.
+Nevertheless, there were also some very unpleasant and exciting situations.
+We lost our anchor and chain in a bay and another time we were faced with the choice between the Medicane and the Meltemi.
+In this case, we had no choice but to fight against strong winds.
+In this situation in particular, we were happy with our ISLY, which was only slightly affected by the turbulence, unlike the crew.

 Doubts